tldr-pages/tldr/pages/common/rspec.md

 # rspec

-> RSpec is a behavior-driven development testing framework written in programming language Ruby to test Ruby code.
+> Behavior-driven development testing framework written in Ruby to test Ruby code.
 > More information: <https://rspec.info>.

 - Initialise an .rspec config and a spec helper file: